-Group Product Name Product Rate Active Ingredient Active Ingredient Rate PHI REI (=Restricted Use) (d) (h) 9 Roundup PowerMax 4.5L 16 to 32 fl oz/A glyphosate 0.75 to 1.13 lb acid 4 "Generic" glyphosate 3L 24 to 48 fl oz/A equivalent/A -Allow at le ast 5-7 days between applicati on and planting. -Some glyp hosate formulations may requi re an adjuvant, refer to the e label. -Glyphosate e is not very effective for contr ol of legumes (hairy vetch or crimson clover); glypho sate is preferred for the cont rol for g rasses. -Glyphosate e-resistant horseweed is wides bread in the region and wi ll not be controlled with gly phosate. -Repeat app lications are allowed, with ma ximum application of 5.3 qt/A per year.
-22 Gramoxone SL 2.0 2.4 to 4 pt/A paraquat 0.6 to 1 lb/A 24 -Apply befo ore planting, a second applicati on maybe required for cor nplete control. -Always inc clude an adjuvant (nonionic su factant or crop oil concen trate). -Tank mix v with appropriate herbicides for residual weed control; see e Weed Control For Seeding Into Soil Without Plastic M Iulch. -Paraquat m nay not control established gras sses.
-Spray coverage is ess sential for optimum control. • el for additional information a 3 applications per year are allowed. usa nastiaida Only contified a 0 11 1 2

--Restricted-use pesticide.
-Only certified applicators, who successfully complete the paraquat-specific training, can mix, load or apply paraquat.
+1 Group Product Name Product Rate Active Ingredient Active Ingredient Rate PHI REI (=Restricted Use) (d) (h) 9 Roundup PowerMax 4.5L 16 to 32 fl oz/A glyphosate 0.75 to 1.13 lb acid 4 "Generic" glyphosate 3L 24 to 48 fl oz/A equivalent/A

+- -Allow at least 5-7 days between application and planting. - -Some glyphosate formulations may require an adjuvant, refer to the label. - -Glyphosate is not very effective for control of legumes (hairy vetch or crimson clover); glyphosate is preferred for the control of grass cover crops. - -Glyphosate-resistant horseweed is widespread in the region and will not be controlled with glyphosate.

+-Repeat applications are allowed, with maximum application of 5.3 qt/A per year.

+- -Apply before planting, a second application maybe required for complete control. - -Always include an adjuvant (nonionic surfactant or crop oil concentrate). - -Tank mix with appropriate herbicides for residual weed control; see Weed Control For Seeding Into Soil Without Plastic Mulch. - -Paraquat may not control established grasses.
+Spray coverage is essential for optimum control. - -See the label for additional information and warnings.
+Rainfastness is 30 min.
+A maximum of 3 applications per year are allowed. - -Restricted-use pesticide.
+Only certified applicators, who successfully complete the paraquat-specific training, can mix, load, or apply paraquat.
 Application of paraquat "under the direct supervision" of a certified applicator is no longer allowed.
-Required training link (http://usparaquattraining.com); certified applicators must repeat training every three years.
+Required training link (https://campus.extension.org/enrol/index.php?id=2201); certified applicators must repeat training every three years.